 - Commission Regulation (EU) No 2015/1005 – COMMISSION REGULATION (EU) 2015/1005 of 25 June 2015 amending Regulation (EC) No 1881/2006

 - CODEX STAN 193-1995 amended 2017 – General Standard for Contaminants and Toxins in Food and Feed CXS 193-1995 amended 2017

-Phil-Union Frozen Foods Inc. and its partners are dedicated to produce sustainably-sourced, sustainably-produced, safe, and high quality seafood products to its customers.
+Phil-Union Frozen Foods Inc. and its partners are dedicated to produce sustainably-sourced, sustainably-produced, legal, safe, and high quality seafood products to its customers.

 To be a reliable partner to our suppliers, customers, and the fishing industry as a whole and to offer a safe working environment with ample opportunity for personal and professional development in an effective organization.

 - INTEGRITY – We do the right thing.

 - DISCIPLINE – We go by the rules.